CLUB OFFICERS

 Legal Counsel

 Steve is an Entertainment Industry Attorney and Chairman Emeritus of the Petersen Automotive Museum in Los Angeles.
-He is a consummate gear head and hot rodder, having built and owned numerous hot rods over the years.
-He is also a restorer, a drag racer (with 25 NHRA National Records) and a vintage sports car racer in Production and Sports Racer classes, as well as the Can Am and Trans Am Racing Series.
-We are extremely fortunate to have Steven represent the Television Motion Picture Car Club as our legal counsel.
+He is a consummate gear head who has built and owned numerous hot rods over the years.
+He is also a restorer, a drag racer (with 25 NHRA National Records) and a vintage sports car racer in Production and Sports Racer classes, including the Can Am and Trans Am Racing Series.
+We are extremely fortunate to have Steven as the Television Motion Picture Car Club’s legal counsel.

 PC Creative DesignPETER COREL